 multi-format viewer, pan-zoom large files

-chart viewer for Electronic Navigational Charts in S-57, DNC & SENC formats
+chart viewer for Electronic Navigational Charts in S-57 formats

 Open Source GIS

 lists more software

 Directory of Geoscience Organizations of the World lists 460 organizations in 169 countries, plus 15 international organizations.
 From the Geological Survey of Japan.

 THE PRESS: Geography for Everyman

 When Gilbert Hovey Grosvenor took over the National Geographic in 1899, he likes to recall, the circulation was so small (900) that "I could carry the entire issue on my back."
 Today, says Grosvenor, who share his magazine's passionate addiction to detail, "A single issue would form a pile more than eight miles high, or 79 piles each as tall as the Washington Monument."
 In its familiar yellow-bordered, arorn-decorated wrapper, this month's issue reached 2,150,000 living rooms, libraries, throne rooms and dentist's offices from Maine to Monaco.